What is Strategic account planning?

 4. Interacting with enterprise-level organizations and key buyers at the top level

-Strategic Account Planning requires a CXO-level management involvement in any client.
+Sales Account Planning requires a CXO-level management involvement in any client.
 This bottleneck may arise due to a lack of training.
 This is very easily rectified with proper recruitments, training and a top-down approach to Strategic Account Management.

 5. The actual implementation of the Strategic Account Plans